authelia/authelia/docs/content/integration/proxies/fowarded-headers/index.md

 ---
 title: "Forwarded Headers"
 description: "An introduction into the importance of forwarded headers coming from trusted sources"
-lead: "An introduction into the importance of forwarded headers coming from trusted sources."
+summary: "An introduction into the importance of forwarded headers coming from trusted sources."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []